+To demonstrate that the model is capable of recovering the true parameter values, \autoref{table:posterior_linear_regression} reports the posterior means and 95\% credible intervals for the fixed effects, standard deviations, and correlations.
+In all cases, the true values lie within the corresponding 95\% credible intervals.
 Model fit was further assessed by comparing posterior predictive distributions with the original data.
 This visualization allows for a direct comparison between the predicted compositions and the true values, providing an intuitive validation of the model fit.
 Further details can be found in \autoref{fig:fitted_linear_regression} (Appendix).